Guest Host of Pots In Action for 1/14-1/28

 Continuing with the theme of #PIAculturalcontext, Dorothy Torivio, an Acoma Pueblo potter, covered her vessels with complex geometries of black and white, and polychromatic abstractions.
 She took classic Acoma patterns, with Mimbres-derived motifs, and developed unique designs and repeated them, intricately painted using a Yucca brush and local pigments on seed bowls.

 The canonization of abstract art as a 20th century European creation erases and appropriates the enormous contributions of numerous global Indigenous cultures.
 This mythology became practice through the colonial institutionalization of encyclopedic museums, situating the field of art history within an imperial framework, and defining traditional and Indigenous cultures as fixed and monolithic.

-was a new context for abstraction, not abstraction itself.
+In “Colonizing Abstraction,” G. Roger Denson elaborates,” What was invented…was a new context for abstraction, not abstraction itself.
 Furthermore, abstraction is not something confined by media.
-Abstract painting on canvas may be relatively new, but abstraction in sculpture, weaving and ceramics, architectural ornament, ritual objects, and especially cave and rock petroglyphs and pictograms, date to tens of thousands of years.
+Abstract painting on canvas may be relatively new, but abstraction in sculpture, weaving and ceramics, architectural ornament, ritual objects, and especially cave and rock petroglyphs and pictograms, date to tens of thousands of years.”

 Monday 1/22: Ah Xian